AssylZh/A-website/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] Searching option which is in the challenge 3 code!
+* [ ] Searching option which is in the challenge 3 code.

 ## Video Walkthrough